 “I enjoy Doreen’s work and writings.
-Here is an article from her.
-CC”
+Here is an article from her about the importance of organizational change.” – CC

 For firms to compete today, they must change to meet the demands of the business environment.
 In fact, change can be used to create a competitive strategy for your organization.
 Now picture Sheila the CEO of an organization that is concerned about changing her organization to reflect a competitive strategy in the organization.
 The strategy centered approach to change might reflect some of the following: